mlund/situs/README.md

 # Situs

-##### Note: This github version is an unofficial clone with support for the CMake build system.
+##### Note: This github version is an unofficial clone of version 2.7.2 with added support for the CMake build system.

 Situs - A program package for the docking of atomic structures to low-resolution data from electron microscopy and small angle x-ray scattering.